AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 ## Query Your Own Content {#own-queries}

-Now that you have run the two primary types of queries, you are ready to query your own content.
+Now that you have run the two primary types of queries, you are ready to query your own content!

 1. To run queries against your own Content Fragments, change the endpoint from the **AEM Demo Assets** folder to the **Your Project** folder.